 I was recently asked on Twitter whether my libertarianism is of the consequentialist or deontological variety.
 For those not hip to the terminology, the question is about what sort of moral theory underpins my political theory.
-Those two — consequentialism and deontology — are, for many, the default choices when it comes to libertarianism.
-You can believe in political liberty because free people in free markets lead to the most wealth and happiness — and so liberty is valuable because of that, in which case you’re a consequentialist.
-Or you believe that there exist hard and fast, unavoidable moral rules — about obligations or prohibitions or rights — that we must respect, and doing so demands, at least in part, respecting the liberty of individuals.
+Those two—consequentialism and deontology—are, for many, the default choices when it comes to libertarianism.
+You can believe in political liberty because free markets of free people leads to the most wealth and happiness and so are valuable because of that—in which case you’re a consequentialist.
+Or you believe that there exist hard and fast, unavoidable moral rules—about obligations or prohibitions or rights—that we must respect, and doing so demands, at least in part, respecting the liberty of individuals.
 If that’s your line of thinking, you’re a deontologist.

 If a consequentialist believes that what matters when faced with a moral choice is which option creates the best consequences or results in the most overall happiness, and a deontologist believes that the correct action is the one that follows from a set of moral rules, a virtue ethicist says the right action is whatever a truly virtuous person would do when faced with a similar choice.

 What, then, is a virtuous person?
 It’s a person who has cultivated and possesses the traits of virtuous character.
 She’s honest, benevolent, generous, courageous, has great integrity and wisdom, and so on.
 She is, in other words, the best person you can imagine, the kind of person you ought to strive to be yourself.

 As such, virtue ethics is less focused on how to decide the right action at any given time—though of course it cares about that—and instead looks to what sort of traits a virtuous person possesses, and how we can develop those traits in ourselves.
 In a sense, once we are virtuous, the moral choices will take care of themselves.
 We’ll do what’s right, and we’ll do it naturally.